mefalamin/blog-dev/README.md

 #### Screenshots

 <img src="/screenshot/blog.gif" />

 ### License

-The main site  template is for personal use only.If you want to use it commercially please buy and support the developers.The rest of the code of used in this application is free :blush:
+The main site  template is for personal use only.If you want to use it commercially please buy and support the developers.The rest of the code used in this application is free :blush: